rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Example

-Instead of typing all of this boilerplate to create an `Connection` and `Request` it is easier to just create a wrapping helper function which takes them as arguments:
+Instead of typing all of this boilerplate to create a `Connection` and `Request`, it is easier to just create a wrapping helper function which takes them as arguments:

 ```rust,ignore